example of clothing care label with laundry instruc

 Well, you’re not alone when having the fear washing your favourite clothes.
 No matter how much you have spent on the item of clothing, maintaining its condition is of paramount importance when reducing waste and saving you money.

-But how are you supposed to do this when the washing instruction symbols, otherwise known as laundry care symbols, on the care tag are just funny shapes?
+But how are you supposed to do this when the care label instruction symbols, otherwise known as laundry symbols, on the care tag are just funny shapes?
 We’ve got you covered.

-This blog is a straightforward guide on what the washing instruction symbols mean and how you can use the care tag to your advantage.
+This blog is a straightforward guide on what the laundry symbols mean and how you can use the care tag to your advantage.
 You’ll never fear laundry again.

 Download our free, complete care label guide.
 Save it in your files or camera roll so you can easily refer to it in the future.

-Why is it important to understand washing instruction symbols?
+Why is it important to understand laundry symbols?

 You don’t want to ruin your item